 9 Best Practices for a Successful SaaS Changelog

-Changelogs have become vital engagement tools for SaaS.
-But many companies have not realized their value and don’t put enough effort into keeping a good changelog.
+Changelogs have become vital engagement tools for SaaS products.
+However, many companies have not realized their value and don’t put enough effort into keeping a good changelog.
 Sound familiar?
 You can change that with these best practices for keeping a successful changelog.